kutata/Stare/README.md

 It can detect your script change and automatically restart it.

-*Inspiration from Petr Zemek* -> [Restarting a Python Script Within Itself](https://blog.petrzemek.net/2014/03/23/restarting-a-python-script-within-itself/)
+*Inspiration by Petr Zemek* -> [Restarting a Python Script Within Itself](https://blog.petrzemek.net/2014/03/23/restarting-a-python-script-within-itself/)

 ## Usage: